cliang1453/maed/README.md

 # Visualize the solution path
 plot(est)
 ```
-## What's Next
+## What's next
-- This package will be in future extended to support solving the general Multi-stage AED (mAED) problem with more advanced methods including row generation and subspace optimization, and will be released through CRAN.
+- This package will be in future extended to support solving the general Multi-stage AED (mAED) problem with more advanced methods including row generation and subspace optimization[2], and will be released through CRAN.
 - This package will be in future support the visualization of the optimal decision map.

 ## References